ngaox/ngaox/projects/seo/README.md

 })
 ```

-If you used the `ng generate @ngaox/seo:setup` we will generate a laoder for you & make it use with a preset of routes definitions.
+If you used the `ng generate @ngaox/seo:setup` it will generate a laoder for you & make it use with a preset of routes definitions.

 #### How to handle Dynamic routes SEO
 as montined above the `laoder` get an [injactor](https://angular.io/api/core/Injector-0) that can inject any injectabale service like the [ActivatedRoute](https://angular.io/api/router/ActivatedRoute) wich give access to your route params & your resoved data ...